Conditional logic allows you to customize your respondent's form experience by building smart logic paths. Based on your respondent's input, you can:

 /logic

 to add conditional logic to your form.
-You can create conditions on any type of input block.
+You can add conditions on any type of input block.
 Click :

 cmd/ctrl